The Resurrection Project logo

 TRP distinguishes itself through deep community roots, bilingual services (English/Spanish), and an integrated approach combining financial counseling with housing development and legal support.
 Unlike traditional credit counseling agencies, TRP explicitly centers immigrant justice and community wealth-building in all programs.
 The organization maintains nonprofit accreditation and community partnerships, and raised a record $775,000 at their 35th anniversary gala in October 2025, demonstrating strong donor and community support.

-As a free-help nonprofit, TRP is genuinely appropriate for low-income families and immigrants seeking financial counseling without predatory lending risks.
+As a free-help nonprofit, TRP is genuinely appropriate for low-income families and immigrants seeking financial counseling without high-cost lending risks.
 The primary caveat is geographic limitation—services appear concentrated in Chicago and the Midwest (with some Wisconsin presence), so consumers outside this region may have limited access.
 Financial Wellness services are free but may require engagement with housing or civic programs.

 Services & Features